4Subsea/drio-python/docs/basic_usage.rst

 Resample data
 ----------------
 It could be useful to resample the data.
-This is easily done with pandas:
+This is easily done taking advantage of `Pandas`_ capabilities:

 .. code-block:: python